 Julian Atchison is an MSc graduate from the University of Melbourne in Zoology.

-Diane Szoller has been working on sustainability issues since the ’90s, including the start-up of several agencies.
+Diane Szoller has been working on sustainability issues since the ’90s, including the start-up of environmental agencies on various levels - some being international, national and/or local.
+She has a background in finance and adult education academically and is a life long learner.

 Annette is a MIT SPURS Fellow alumna.
 Prior to coming to Boston, for the past 20 years she has lived in China, Taiwan and Singapore to work in communications, public affairs and sustainability.